 The aroma you detect in your wine will reveal much about the grapes and the winemaking processes used.
 To release the aromas, it is best to give the wine a swirl (for beginners, the easiest way to do this is by keeping the glass on a flat surface), then place your nose in the glass and take a few short sniffs.

-When starting, it can be difficult to discern complex scents.
+When starting, it cannot be easy to discern complex scents.
 A core concept in wine tasting is three types of aroma: Primary, Secondary, and Tertiary.
 When tasting wine, it’s best to start with the broader categories, such as the fruit aromas.
 These, along with herb and floral notes, are known as the Primary Aromas and are dependent on the grape used to make the wine.

 A beginner can start with some simple fruit flavors.
 For example, in white wines, you can start with whether you smell tropical fruits (pineapple and mango), citrus fruits (lemon and lime), or stone fruits (peach and apricot).
 In red wine, look for the scents and flavor of red fruits (cherry and raspberry) or black fruits (blackberry and plum).